Jenna Bowen, medical student, University of Wisconsin

 works.
 Research shows the majority (65 percent to 80 percent) of individuals

-with mental disorders will improve with appropriate treatment
+with mental disorders will improve with appropriate treatment and ongoing

+monitoring.
 People with mental illness need to know that they will continue

 to be seen as people – your brother, best friend, daughter —and not “crazed” or